syncfusion-content/wpf-docs/wpf/DataGrid/Conditional-Styling.md

 {% endhighlight %}
 {% endtabs %}

-Here, group summary cells are customized based on `TotalPrice` summary value.
+Here, `group summary cells` are customized based on `TotalPrice` summary value.

 ![Conditional styling of datagrid group summary cell using converter](Conditional-Styling_images/Conditional-Styling_img14.png)

 ### Conditional styling of group summary cell using style selector

-The appearance of group summary cell can be customized conditionally based on summary value by setting [SfDataGrid.GroupSummaryCellStyleSelector](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~GroupSummaryCellStyleSelector.html) and you can get the container as `GridGroupSummaryCell` in StyleSelector.
+The appearance of `group summary cell` can be customized conditionally based on `summary value` by setting [SfDataGrid.GroupSummaryCellStyleSelector](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~GroupSummaryCellStyleSelector.html) and you can get the container as `GridGroupSummaryCell` in `StyleSelector`.

-Here, group summary cells are customized based on summary values whether it’s positive or negative.
+Here, `group summary cells` are customized based on summary values whether it’s `positive` or `negative`.

 {% tabs %}
 {% highlight xaml %}